g0morra/wp-file-upload/readme.txt

 == Changelog ==

+= 2.2.3 =
+* correction of bug that was freezing the Shortcode Composer in some cases
+* correction of bug with successmessage attribute

 = 2.2.2 =
 * serious bug fixed that was breaking operation of Shortcode Composer and File Browser when the Wordpress website is in a subdirectory